Answering Your Questions About Family Law

 - Mediation is when spouses work with a neutral mediator to reach mutually satisfactory outcomes.

 - Collaborative divorce uses both mediation and negotiation to resolve a divorce out of court.

 - Traditional divorce involves spouses going to court to receive a divorce decree from a judge.

-To learn which method of divorce is best for you, contact Mahaffey & Associates, LLC to speak with a lawyer.
+To learn which method of divorce is best for you, contact Mahaffey & Associates to speak with a lawyer.

 How long does a divorce usually take?